18F/api-standards/README.md

-<span style="color:red"> **WORKING DRAFT - These documents are a working draft and are not official GSA Policy** </span>
+<span style="color:red"> **WORKING DRAFT** </span>

 # GSA API Standards

-This document captures **GSA's recommended best practices and standards for Application Programming Interfaces (APIs)**.
+This document captures **GSA's recommended best practices, conventions, and standards for Application Programming Interfaces (APIs)**.
 We encourage GSA development groups to use these standards when developing APIs for GSA.

 # Index
 [About These Standards](#about-these-standards)